MiniWolskys/LoL-Global-Power-Ranking/README.md

 Outside of these factors, the solution MUST give a somewhat accurate power ranking to be considered.
 These factors seems to be in order of importance, as in case of a tie the first ones will be looked at first.

+## Pondering
+Many questions arise from this premise, here is a list of relevant ones :
+- How do we treat best of series ?
+- How do we evaluate the value a player bring to a team ?
+- How do we take into account game competitiveness ?
+- How do we rank team accross regions and leagues ?
+- How do we take into account upsets happening in tournaments predictions ?
+- How do we treat the data from experimental games ?
+- Should all games be the same weight ?

 ## What already exists
 We can take notes that a few method already exists for ranking team in other sports, such as the FIFA World Ranking, the Opta's Power Ranking or the HoopsHype's Global Rating system.
 These are but a few exemples, and more information can be found about them in the [references](#references) section.